-Most workplace culture is tied to people.
-So it's important to hire reps that match your organization's ethos and values.
-Think about what qualities and experience your ideal reps would have and how your hiring managers can identify and hire for these attributes.
+It’s important to hire reps that match your organization’s ethos and values.
+Consider making a list of the qualities and experience your ideal reps need and how your hiring managers can identify these attributes.

-He adds, "Drive can easily be measured with accurate sales reporting nowadays.
-But grit and adaptability are more nuanced and show up in how the salesperson interacts with their teammates, maintains a positive attitude, and perseveres by finding creative ways to change their approach, process, and strategy."
+“Drive can easily be measured with accurate sales reporting nowadays,” he adds, “but grit and adaptability are more nuanced and show up in how the salesperson … perseveres by finding creative ways to change their approach, process, and strategy.”

-As an example, Buscemi told me a manager might take note of when an employee keeps their activity high on a Friday afternoon, versus being defeated after a challenging week.
-Alternatively, he says managers can monitor which of their employees are eager to hear best practices from their peers and are open to implementing change — a key indicator of sales excellence.
+As an example, Buscemi says managers can monitor which of their employees are eager to hear best practices from their peers and are open to implementing change.

 Creating a strong sales culture starts with defining your business’s values, knowing what your ideal sales rep looks like, and continuing to inspire your reps once they're on your team.